zammad/zammad-admin-documentation/manage-trigger.rst

 ..
 Note:: In order to send E-Mails with Triggers, you need to configure an E-Mail-Address for the group the trigger is working in.
   If you don't, Zammad will skip the Trigger.

+..
+Hint:: Some actions (e.g. E-Mail and Notes) allow the use of variables.
+Learn more about :ref:`system_variables` to enhance your triggers.

 Examples
 --------